Let's keep the mountains beautiful!

 Baggage transfer

-Our trekking holidays do not include baggage transfer as standard.
+Our hiking holidays do not include baggage transfer as standard.
 (Baggage transfer is also called a sherpa service in some areas.)
-If you would like to have your bag transferred between each night's accommodation, we will be happy to arrange this for you for a supplement where this is possible.
+If you would like to have your bag transferred between each night's accommodation, we will be happy to arrange this for you for a supplement, where this is possible.
 But it is interesting to consider the environmental aspect of baggage transfer.
-A typical mountain trek involves staging posts linked by rural roads, so a minibus driving between each point might cover several hundred miles during a holiday, especially if it is moving baggage elsewhere at the same time.
-By carrying your spare set of clothes, shampoo and other items it's possible you could save some pollution.
-As well as this benefit, avoiding baggage transfer allows us to keep our prices down and, we think, makes for satisfying self-reliant trekking holidays.
+A typical mountain trek involves staging posts linked by rural roads, so a minibus driving between each point might cover several hundred miles during a holiday.
+By carrying your spare set of clothes, shampoo and other items, it's possible you could save some pollution, and this is why we have always offered baggage transfer as an option, not included it.